Setting Up Your Patient Portal

 There are several ways to share your information.
 Keep in mind you are responsible for the information being shared.
 In order to share your information, click the share button at the top right section of the patient portal.
 This will display several options.

-- Save your information to a USB flash drive that will be locked to only being viewable in the Western Maryland Health System Patient Portal
+- Save your information to a USB flash drive that will be locked to only being viewable in the UPMC Western Maryland Patient Portal

 - Send the information to a printer